Best Meditation Cushion for Vipassana

 The best meditation cushion for Vipassana is not simply the softest cushion.
 It is the cushion that keeps your posture stable when the body has to stay still long enough for numb legs, bad knees, hip compression, or lower-back strain to show up.

 For long Vipassana sits, the right support depends on your posture, comfort needs, and the first pain point that interrupts your practice.
 A good Vipassana cushion should lift the hips slightly above the knees, resist collapse, and reduce pressure where stillness usually becomes difficult.
-If you want broader product options beyond this practice-specific guide, start with our best meditation cushion for sitting comfort roundup.
+This article stays focused on Vipassana, while our best meditation cushions for sitting comfort cover broader everyday needs.

 The best meditation cushion for Vipassana by pain point

 • If your legs go numb Start with a crescent shaped zafu or wider cushion support.
-Better pressure distribution can reduce thigh compression during long still sits.
+Better pressure distribution can reduce thigh compression during long still sits, a central issue when trying to prevent numb legs in Vipassana.

 • If your lower back tightens Choose a firm, adjustable zafu that keeps the hips slightly higher than the knees without letting the pelvis roll backward.